mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

   - Updated [projects](/en/projects) page with a bit more detail on our workflow.
   - Simplified [project template](/en/projects/template) to be more in line with the new workflow.
   - Followed up on Shrey's project.
+  - Reviewed and followed up on Aritra's project idea.
+  - Followed up on Varsha's email.
 - **Regular comms**
 	- Followed up on various GitHub issues
 	- Caught up with email